e-n-f/piano-diary/README.md

 * Vocal selections from Peter Pan : Broadway's musical hit!
 * Vocal selections from Oliver!
 * The fantasticks : vocal selection

+## 2016-04-25

+* 25 Shapiro and Bernstein one-a-year folio that starts with half a page of The Gaby Glide
+* 46 loose sheets (still on the piano, sideways)
+* 120 "keep" loose sheets

+I was feeling pretty good about myself, but this weekend I've been clumsy again.

+## 2016-05-01

+* 84 Armed Forces Song Folio #3 (2, 3, 6, 7, 8, 9, 1950: 12 each)
+* 11 loose sheets

+So that's 527 songs in April

+## 2016-05-08

+May so far:

+* 106 loose sheets
+* 15 Round Up Memories folio

+## 2016-05-22

+* 19 Feist 1943 Song Folio
+* 11 Robbins Hollywood Song Folio #4
+* 12 Paramount Song Folio #8
+* 25 Crawford Song Album #2
+* 30 Gem Dance Folio for 1941
+* 26 Gem Dance Folio for 1936
+* 30 Gem Dance Folio for 1945
+* 30 Gem Dance Folio for 1942
+* 30 Gem Dance Folio for 1943
+* 26 Gem Dance Folio for 1937
+* 15 loose sheets

+## 2016-05-27

+* 10 Bing Crosby Song Folio
+* 12 Paramount Song Folio #9
+* 10 Morris-Mayfair Song Folio #2
+* 12 BVC Song Folio #6
+* 25 Album of New Radio Favorites #15

+Oh and

+* 18 the start of Feist Dance Folio #4

+## 2016-05-31

+* 45 loose sheets
+* 15 Design for Music
+* 33 Judy Canova's Popular Mountain Songs

+So that's 555 songs in May.

+I was good yesterday morning, and then I was bad again by last night, and I'm sort of OK now.
+I wish I understood what makes me so uneven.
+Sometimes I feel like I've really got it, but it doesn't last.

+## 2016-06-05

+June!

+* 22 Lennon and McCartney: A Retrospective
+* 4 loose sheets
+* 29 Gem Dance Folio for 1924
+* 5 Armed Forces Song Folio Dec 1963
+* 6 Armed Forces Song Folio Aug 1964
+* 2 Captain Spaulding/Hello I must be going
+* 15 Hollywood Song Folio #5
+* 10 Robbins All Time Hit Parade
+* 20 Hollywood Song Folio #3
+* 10+ runs through Ev'ryone Says I Love You

+## 2016-06-07

+And let this be remembered as the weekend when I found out that I really could play Mozart and the Beatles, at least if they didn't use too many sharps.

+(16th notes are still awkward, though, and the backbeat still doesn't come naturally to me, especially under triplets.)

+## 2016-06-09

+The early-baroque stuff makes me feel amazingly competent because harmonic and rhythmic and melodic structure hadn't been invented yet.
+Two basically-unrelated noodly melody lines going at the same time in even rhythms?
+Sure, I can read that!

+* 66 The Complete Beatles Volume 1 (skipping over the other songs with more than 3 sharps)

+## 2016-06-21

+Type all day, piano all night, ache all morning

 ## 2016-06-23